TLDR:

 You just want a direct and simplified answer and approach.
 Which is why I chose the Meguiar's product below.

-I hope this page is comprehensive enough so that you walk away with enough understanding to not only make an informed decision, but to put what you have learned into play.
-You can do me a favor and pay this page forward, sign up to my YouTube channel, or simply share the link to someone else you think could also benefit from all the info I have spent much time configuring into this car interior dressing page.
+I hope this page gives you all the information you need to not only make an informed decision but also put your newfound knowledge into action.
+If you found this helpful, you can do me a favor by sharing this page with others, subscribing to my YouTube channel, or passing the link along to someone you think could benefit from the detailed insights I’ve put together here about car interior dressing.

 Sincerely,